tips2fix/Tips2Fix-Windows11-Installer/README.md

-# Tips2Fix Windows 11 25H2 Premium Installer 🚀
+# Tips2Fix Windows 11 25H2 Installer 🚀

 A simple script to install **Windows 11 25H2** on unsupported PCs.
 Created by **Tips2Fix** in collaboration with ChatGPT.